Hypothyroidism: Here’s everything you need to know

 What is subclinical hypothyroidism?

-Subclinical hypothyroidism or mild thyroid failure is a condition in which your thyroid hormone levels are normal but your thyroid stimulating hormone (TSH) is elevated.
+Subclinical hypothyroidism, or mild thyroid failure, is a condition in which thyroid hormone levels are normal but thyroid stimulating hormone (TSH) is elevated.
 If you have subclinical hypothyroidism, you may not have any symptoms.
-Subclinical hypothyroidism can progress to hypothyroidism.
+Subclinical hypothyroidism can progress to overt hypothyroidism.

 What is myxedema?